Momentum

 Fama & French

 Most applications of momentum today use relative momentum and ignore absolute momentum.
-In order to remedy this situation, we developed a publically available simple model called Global Equities Momentum (GEM).
+To remedy this situation, we developed a publicly available simple model called Global Equities Momentum (GEM).
 It applies relative strength and trend to geographically diversified stock market indices.
 We also have more advanced proprietary models covering a broader mix of assets and additional selection methods.
-Our proprietary models take momentum to a higher level by synergistically adding other proven investment criteria such as breadth, mean reversion, sentiment, and intermarket relationships.
-We license these models to family offices and investment advisors.
+Our proprietary models take momentum to a higher level by using more advanced trend identification algorithms.
+They also synergistically add other proven investment criteria such as mean reversion, market structure, and intermarket relationships.
+We license our proprietary models to family offices and investment advisors.